 Here’s a look at the pros and cons of getting insurance from India vs USA.

-When Should You Buy Medical Insurance in USA
+When Should You Buy Travel Insurance in USA

 Here are a few major factors that make insurance in USA advantageous: